Paul North Rice: New York Public Library

 In 1950, he was a signer of a petition to the New York Board of Education to lift the ban on The Nation from public schools.

 In 1951, he was granted a Public Librarian's Professional Certificate from the University of the State of New York Education Department.
 Also in this year, he corresponded with French ethnologist, Paul Rivet.

-Also in 1951, he received a copy of a book documenting race relations laws in each state, edited by Pauli Murray.
-Rice commented that "the best thing about the book was that it would soon become out-of-date, as forward strides were being made very rapidly in race relations legislation."
+Also in 1951, the Women's Division of Christian Service of the Methodist Church presented Rice with the book, States' Laws on Race and Color, edited by Pauli Murray.
+He commented that "the best thing about the book was that it would soon become out-of-date, as forward strides were being made very rapidly in race relations legislation."

 He is listed as having attended the dedication of the new library at the University of Iowa in 1952.

 In 1952, along with Lloyd A. Brown of the Peabody Institute, William A. Jackson of Harvard, and Clifford K. Shipton of the American Antiquarian Society, he was invited to examine the Library Company of Philadelphia and make recommendations on its future.

 Also in 1952, Rice was one of five original members of the Alumni Advisory Committee of the Columbia University School of Library Service.
-The Columbia School of Library Service was the continuation of the Library School at Albany.
+The Columbia School of Library Service was the continuation of the New York State Library School at Albany.

+In October 11, 1953, he apparently visited Madison Avenue Presbyterian Church.

 Rice also corresponded with accused spy Philip Keeney, expressing disapproval of his actions.
 He wrote "I have no sympathy with any censorship of books in a college library which stress a different point of view than that of the administration, but neither have I sympathy, and I assume that with this you will concur, with using a college library for propaganda (Sic)."

 He supported the efforts of UNESCO.
 In a speech as President of the ALA, Rice spoke of the role of libraries in a Cold War context: "our libraries are one force that assures that the United States can never succumb to fascism or any other kind of totalitarianism, we should do everything we can to influence UNESCO to stimulate such libraries everywhere."
 He was described by The New York Times as a "Foe of Censorship due to his defense of intellectual freedom during the Cold War."

-In New York, he was a director of the Rotary Club, and a member New-York Historical Society, and the Huguenot Yacht Club in New Rochelle.
+In New York, he was a director of the Rotary Club, and a member New-York Historical Society, the Huguenot Yacht Club in New Rochelle, and the Grolier Club.